bjpop/gurita/docsrc/missing.rst

 .. code-block:: text

-   cat example.csv | hatch in --navalues '-' '' 'NA'
+   cat example.csv | gurita in --navalues '-' '' 'NA'

 Note than when ``--navalues`` is used the default missing value symbols no longer apply, and only those symbols given as arguments to ``--navalues`` will be used to represent missing values.

 Missing values in output data
 -----------------------------

-When writing a data set as output, by default Hatch will use empty fields to indicate missing values.
+When writing a data set as output, by default Gurita will use empty fields to indicate missing values.
 However, this can be overridden with the ``--na <str>`` argument, where ``<str>>`` will be used to indicate a missing value.

 For example, suppose that the previous small data set with missing values is stored in a file called ``missing.csv``.
-The following command will feed the contents of that file into the standard input of Hatch, which will then write the file back out to standard output with missing values indicated by
+The following command will feed the contents of that file into the standard input of Gurita, which will then write the file back out to standard output with missing values indicated by
 underscores:

 .. code-block:: text

-    cat missing.csv | hatch out --na '_'
+    cat missing.csv | gurita out --na '_'

 The resulting data will be represented like so: